Karsta Lowe

-Karsta Frances Lowe (born February 2, 1993) is an American volleyball player who was a first-team All-American at UCLA and who played for the United States women's national volleyball team.
+Karsta Frances Lowe (born February 2, 1993) is an American former volleyball player who was a first-team All-American at UCLA and who played for the United States women's national volleyball team.
 With the national team, she won the gold medal at the 2015 FIVB World Grand Prix, and was honored as the Most Valuable Player.
 She also won bronze medals at the 2015 FIVB World Cup and the 2016 Rio Olympics.
 She has played professionally in Puerto Rico, Italy, China, Japan, and Indonesia.

 Career

 College

 Lowe played college women's volleyball at UCLA.
 In 2014, she was selected as an AVCA first-team All-American.